rwxrob/boost/README.md

 ---
 # Beginner Boost: Learn Universal, Employable Tech Skills

 This repo contains the source of the "open content" book as named in the title.
-This book is designed to accompany the annual Beginner Boost live-streamed video series from https://linktr.ee/rwxrob[Rob Muhlestein (rwxrob)].
+This book is designed to accompany the annual Beginner Boost live-streamed video series from [Rob Muhlestein (rwxrob)](https://linktr.ee/rwxrob).

 * https://rwxrob.github.io/ocms